Massachusetts Homeowners Will Get Help To Get Lead Out Of Drinking Water

 BOSTON (CBS) – Help is on the way for thousands of Massachusetts homeowners who could have lead in their drinking water.

-The White House released an action plan on Thursday making billions of dollars available to states to help homeowners remove lead from their homes.READ MORE: TikTok Threat To School Safety 'Even Elementary' On Friday Has Local Police Stepping Up Patrols
+The White House released an action plan on Thursday making billions of dollars available to states to help homeowners remove lead from their homes.READ MORE: Death In Fire At Franklin Home Investigated As A Homicide

 The most recent data from the state estimated 22,000 residences have lead in the pipes that carry water into their homes.
 Cities and towns are responsible for the pipe up to a homeowner’s property line, but the homeowner has to pay to replace the pipe from the property line into the home, which can cost thousands of dollars.

-The federal money will be available to help communities cover some of that cost.READ MORE: Police Looking For Help To Identify Man Who Allegedly Attempted To Kidnap Child From Roxbury School At Recess
+The federal money will be available to help communities cover some of that cost.READ MORE: Corgi-Mix Found Abandoned In Brookline Porta-Potty Now Up For Adoption

 “In the United States, clean water has to be a right.
 With the CDC, we are going to be helping identify where those lead pipes are because if you can’t find them, you can’t fix them,” said White House Climate Advisor Gina McCarthy.

-The plan could also help create maps that show where most lead service lines are located.MORE NEWS: Opioid Maker Collegium Pharmaceutical Agrees To Stop In-Person Marketing To Doctors
+The plan could also help create maps that show where most lead service lines are located.MORE NEWS: Wrong-Way Driver Killed In Crash With Tanker Truck On Route 495 In Haverhill

 The money will be put to work through state and federal agencies and will aslo help homeowners remove lead paint, which is found in many homes built before 1978.